rob-blackbourn/JetBlack.Monads/README.md

 The `Maybe<T>` monad has two states, the value of type `T` or nothing.
 It can be used when chaining a series of methods which may of may not provide a result.

-The key to the patter is the `Bind` method which has to following implementation.
+The key to the pattern is the `Bind` method which has to following implementation.

 ```cs
     public static Maybe<TResult> Bind<T, TResult>(this Maybe<T> value, Func<T, Maybe<TResult>> apply)